vrk-kpa/suomifi-design-tokens/README.md

 ### Typography

-Typography tokens are available as mixins with additional **typograhpy-** -prefix.
+Typography tokens are available as mixins with additional **typograhpy-** prefix.

 ```scss
 h1 {